-Currently he cooperates also with the National Theatre Brno in the production of The Apothecary (J.Haydn), as Mengone, Turandot (G.Puccini), as Pang, or La Périchole (J.Offenbach) as Piquillo.
-During the Janacek Festival 2011 he also played the role of Lumír in Janacek's Šárka in the National Theatre Brno (world premiere of the original version from 1887), or as a guest with the Chamber Opera of the Faculty of Music of JAMU in the production of The Diary of One Who Disappeared.
-He cooperates also with the National Moravian-Silesian Theatre (Ostrava), namely in the productions of Carmen (G.Bizet), Orpheus in the Underworld (J.Offenbach), The Rake's Progress (I.Stravinskij), or Armida (A.Dvořák).
+Since 2009 he has had an engagement as an opera soloist in the Moravian Theatre Olomouc.
+He has sung, among others, Ferrando in Mozart's Così fan tutte, Alfredo in Verdi's La traviata, Lensky in Tchaikovsky's Eugene Onegin, Vašek in Smetana's The Bartered Bride, Remendado in Bizet's Carmen), Joe -Josephine in Sugar (a musical by J. Styne, P. Stone), shepherd Jirka in Dvořák's The Devil and Kate.
+In 2009, together with his colleagues Jan Šťáva and Lucie Kašpárková, he founded an arts association Wopera-sérija trying to popularize classical opera in a modern and unconventional way and make it attractive even to the “uninitiated” spectators so as to ensure new audiences for this genre in 21st century.
+He also cooperates with the National Theatre Brno in the production of Haydn's The Apothecary (Mengone), Puccini's Turandot (Pang), or Offembach's La Périchole (Piquillo).
+During the Janáček Festival 2011, he also sang Lumír in Janáček's Šárka in the National Theatre Brno (world premiere of the original version from 1887), or as a guest with the Chamber Opera of the Faculty of Music of JAMU in the production of Janáček's The Diary of One Who Disappeared.
+He cooperates also with the National Moravian-Silesian Theatre in Ostrava, namely in the productions of Carmen, Offenbach's Orpheus in the Underworld, Stravinsky's The Rake's Progress or Dvořák's Armida.
 In 2011 he sang the leading role (Mr. Snow) at the world premiere of The Journey to the West, an original Chinese opera.
 Subsequently he went on an opera concert tour in China and Mongolia.

-Update: June 2014
+Update: September 2014